 Crude Oil & Natural Gas Pricing

-Crude Oil & Natural Gas Pricing: August’s average West Texas Intermediate (WTI) crude oil price per barrel decreased 7% month on month (m/m) – its first decline since April.
-The WTI is up 60% year on year (y/y), coming in at $67.73 / barrel in August 2021 vs. $42.34 / barrel in August 2020.
+Crude Oil & Natural Gas Pricing: September’s average West Texas Intermediate (WTI) crude oil price per barrel increased 6% month on month (m/m) – recovering after it dipped in August.
+The WTI is up 81% year on year (y/y), coming in at $71.65 / barrel in September 2021 vs. $39.63 / barrel in September 2020.

 Figure 1 charts the monthly average spot prices of WTI and Brent crude oil, plus the Henry Hub natural gas spot price from 2000 to present.
 Until the U.S. shale revolution of the 2010’s, the WTI oil benchmark was higher than that of Brent’s.
 But increased production and supply following the implementation of fracking has driven the price / barrel of the WTI lower than Brent ever since.

 At Gerdau, we routinely monitor the price of oil issued by the Energy Information Administration since it has a direct impact on the cost of shipping and freight.
 These costs, in addition to the data we follow on oil and gas rotary rig counts, have been shown to impact long product sales.